 Alandra Esporão White

-White wines generally fair better in box form and the Esporão is another fine example.
+White wines generally fare better in box form and the Esporão is another fine example.
 The Portuguese blend is surprisingly lively and aromatic – so much so you’d probably guess it came from a bottle if consumed blind.
-And for those used to the session-like quality of fellow Portuguese whites like Vinho Verde, be advised, the ABV on this one tends on the higher side (14.5 percent).
+And for those used to the session-like quality of fellow Portuguese whites like Vinho Verde, be advised, the ABV on this one tends on the higher side (14.5%).

 Provisions Pinot Gris

 Granted, a lot of these companies make something called a Chardonnay.
 They just don’t taste like Chardonnay.
 At least with Provisions‘ Pinot Gris, even the most mass-produced riffs resemble something akin to what they’re supposed to be.
 This one shows grapefruit and tart pear, making it a nice partner for salads, poultry, and seafood.
 So what if it’s non-vintage — do you really think a box wine is going to express the growing season?

 This wine has become synonymous with brunch and for good reason.
 It’s a bargain and maintains some personality despite being on the dry end of the spectrum.
 The boxed version of this release from La Vieille Ferme is no different, with bright strawberry flavors and just enough pizzazz.
 In fact, the boxed version is better because, well, there’s more of it and a bottomless Mimosa has nothing on a heaping glass of Rosé.

 One of the very few reds that pass the box test, this wine is great for heartier cold-weather fare and barbecue.
 While a bit heavy in terms of mouthfeel, there’s obvious red and black fruit and a bit of leather and spice.
 It’s good enough to be the house red at many restaurants, at least during happy hour.
 And if winter drags, use it as a great base for mulled wine.

 - What’s Verdejo?
 Exploring Spain’s Ancient White Wine Varietal